State-of-the-art ultrafast laser assisted-etching (ULAE) facilities

 -

-A LightConversion Pharos laser coupled with a spatial-light-modualtor to enable to beam shaping and aberation correction, and a MenloSystems BlueCut laser.
-With high-precision Aerotech 3 axis systems, these facilities ensure to PHI group a world-class equipment for ULI fabrication and FLICE
+LightConversion Pharos lasers coupled with a spatial-light-modulator to enable to beam shaping and aberration correction, and a MenloSystems BlueCut laser.
+With high-precision Aerotech 3 axis systems, these facilities ensure to PHI group a world-class equipment for ULI fabrication and ULAE

 -